 The U.S. system for organ donation and recovery is among the best in the world.
 No nation recovers more organs from deceased donors than we do.
 As a result of innovation and continuous improvement by the nation’s OPOs:

-- The number of deceased donors increased by 10.7% in 2019, the ninth consecutive record year
+- The number of deceased donors increased by 6% in 2020, the tenth consecutive record year

-- Organ donation from deceased donors has grown 38% since 2014
+- Organ donation from deceased donors has grown 38% over the last 5 years

 The increases are significant given that fewer than one percent of people die in a way that allows for organ donation.

 How UNOS works with OPOs

 The National Organ Transplant Act of 1984 (NOTA) was enacted to help ensure the organ allocation process is carried out in a fair and efficient way, leading to an equitable distribution of donated organs.
 This legislation established a national computer registry, called the Organ Procurement and Transplantation Network, for matching donor organs to waiting recipients.
 The OPTN is managed by UNOS, and all 57 OPOs use the UNOS proprietary computer system to match and place the organs that they procure.

 UNOS provides tools, resources, and expertise to help OPOs improve the quality of service they provide, in order to achieve our joint goal of placing donated organs equitably and efficiently and saving more lives.

 OPOs are certified by Centers for Medicare & Medicaid Services (CMS) and must abide by CMS regulations.
 CMS is the federal agency that assesses their performance.